helori/laravel-cms/README.md

 # laravel-cms
-This package provides an admin panel with a built-in media library, a blog manager and a page manager.
+This package provides an admin panel with a built-in media library and the ability to define and administrate everything you need in your website. , a blog manager and a page manager.
 You can also create custom collections for your content.
 Each collection is a table in your database : you can define its fields directly from the admin panel, and then create elements for your collection.
 Typically, a collection can be a gallery, a list of partners, a list of clients...

 ## Installation and setup